iamh2o/pyramidtriangles/README.md

-# The HexBahPyr Color Space Conver: RGB / HSL / HSI / HEX (2) to RGBW
+# The HexBahPyr Color Space Converter: RGB / HSL / HSI / HEX (2) to RGBW

 ## A piece of emergent tooling